Reducing the canopy

 Introduction

 Trees sometimes grow larger than desired for aesthetic or safety considerations.
-These trees may interfere with overhead utility wires, grow into buildings or other trees, or become hazardous because of their size, length, or condition.
+These trees may interfere with overhead utility wires, grow into buildings or other trees, or become hazardous because of their size, branch length, or condition.
 Reduction pruning is used to reduce the size of a tree by decreasing the length of one or many stems and branches.
 Although this type of pruning can control tree size to a certain degree, it is no substitute for matching the correct tree species with the site when planting.
+Moreover, the foliage and branches often grow back quickly, so once a tree is reduced, it should be kept in a reduced condition in perpetuity.
+Regular pruning will be required to maintain the tree within desired limits.
 Big trees planted in small places often require reduction to reduce risk of failure or reduce hardscape damage from roots.
-Regular pruning will be required to maintain the tree within desired limits.
+Storms often break or overturn the largest trees on a property, so reduction of these can be a good method of preserving them.

 Reduction pruning performed after the tree has become too large could require the removal of large diameter stems.
 The resulting wounds can be accompanied by decay, cracks, and sprout development.
 Therefore, it is preferable to perform reduction before the tree has become too large for its environment.
 Proper reduction pruning reduces size while more-or-less maintaining a tree's form and minimizes regrowth.